aseldawy/CS167/Labs/Lab1/CS167-Lab1.md

 - Add any additional information that you think are important.
 - Feel free to style your README file according to the Markdown markup language
 <https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet>
-You can also refer to our template at [HERE](CS167-Lab1-README.md).
+You can also refer to our template at [HERE](CS167-Lab1-README.md) (Click on the <> icon to Display the source blob, or click Raw to see the original content).
 - Add a script file "run.sh" that will compile and run your program.
 Find a sample below (Replace `<UCRNetID>` with your UCR Net ID, not student ID).

   ```shell script